Shooting at splash pad in Detroit suburb injures 9, including 2 children. An 8-year-old is critical

 ROCHESTER HILLS, Mich.
-(AP) — Nine people were injured, including an 8-year-old boy who was struck in the head and was in critical condition, after a shooter opened fire at a splash pad in a Detroit suburb where families gathered to escape the summer heat Saturday.
-Law enforcement tracked a suspect to a home, where the person died by suicide, authorities said.
+(AP) — Nine people were injured, including two young children and their mother, after a shooter opened fire at a splash pad in a Detroit suburb where families gathered to escape the summer heat Saturday.
+Law enforcement tracked a suspect to a home, where the man died by a self-inflicted gunshot wound, authorities said.

-At least two of the victims were children, officials said.
-Authorities initially said they believed as many as 10 people had gunshot wounds from the shooting in Rochester Hills, but that number was revised later on after they checked with area hospitals.
+An 8-year-old boy was shot in the head and in critical condition Saturday night, Oakland County Sheriff Mike Bouchard said during a news conference.
+The boy's mother also was in critical condition after being wounded in the abdomen and leg, and his 4-year-old brother was in stable condition with a leg wound.

-Oakland County Sheriff Mike Bouchard provided the information about the 8-year-old during a nighttime news conference.
-He also said the boy's 4-year-old brother was wounded in the leg and in stable condition, while the child's mother was critical after being wounded in the abdomen and leg.
+Authorities initially said they believed as many as 10 people had gunshot wounds from the shooting in Rochester Hills, but that number was revised after they checked with area hospitals.

 The other six victims, all 30 or older, were in stable condition, Bouchard said.
 They included a husband-and-wife couple and a 78-year-old man.